diya-agrawal1/SignSense-AI/architecture.md

 This document describes the technical architecture of **SignSense AI**, an offline AI-powered tutor for learning American Sign Language (ASL) fingerspelling.

+For deeper detail on the classifier model itself (parameters, quantization, latency, accuracy), see `TechnicalReport.md` and `evaluation.md`.
+For a full audit of what runs on-device vs. what touches the network, see `local-ai-verification.md`.

 ---

 # 🍕 High-Level Architecture